 5. Unsweetened soy milk

-Finally you can wash down your meal with a cup of soy milk, also known in Hokkien as tau huay jui.
+Finally, you can wash down your meal with a cup of soy milk, also known in Hokkien as tau huay jui.
 Make sure to order your soy milk with no sugar to enjoy the health benefits while minimising your sugar intake.
-Soy milk is higher in protein compared to other plant-based milks like almond milk and oat milk, at 7 to 12g per 8-ounce serving.
+Soy milk is higher in protein compared to other plant-based kinds of milk like almond milk and oat milk, at 7 to 12g per 8-ounce serving.
 You can even drink a cup of unsweetened chin chow (soy milk with grass jelly) for added antioxidants that are naturally found in lemongrass.

 1. Chee cheong fun